Skip to main content

 1. On the Review & Confirm screen of the Premium booking flow, one of the terms and conditions we highlight for the guest is that they are required to provide a valid ID.

-2. When they confirm their booking request, we generate a link on the next screen to their Autohost verification portal and tell them that their request is not complete until they verify.
+2. When they confirm their booking request, we generate a link on the next screen to Hospitable guest portal and notify the guest that their request is not complete until they verify.
 We also email the link to the guest at the same time and again several hours later if they have not completed the verification at that time.

 5. They will need to upload or photograph the front side and, depending on the ID type, the back side too.